 Reputational benefits.
 Support for the EITI demonstrates a financial institution’s commitment to transparency and improvements in both corporate and public-sector governance.
 EITI support sends a clear signal to markets of a financial institution’s commitment to anti-corruption and broader governance standards.

 Forum for discussion and collaboration with other financial institutions.
 The EITI provides a forum for financial institutions to share experiences and practices thematically and geographically.

 A seat at the table.
 Supporting the EITI allows financial institutions to be a part of this evolving debate about extractives governance.
 By having a voice through the investor stakeholder group represented on the EITI Board, financial institutions can shape the global governance of the sector.

 Financial institutions can help further the EITI’s core mission beyond mere financial contributions in several ways.
 These include:

 If your company would like to be listed as a supporting financial institution and sign the statement of support, an annual fee of USD 9,950 is required.
-To become an EITI Supporting Financial Institution, please complete and submit the Supporting Financial Institution Form and send your company logo in high resolution to Eddie Rich at the EITI International Secretariat.
-If you have any further questions, please contact Eddie Rich.
+To become an EITI Supporting Financial Institution, please complete and submit the Supporting Financial Institution Form and send your company logo in high resolution to Andrew Irvine, Corporate and Legal Manager at the EITI International Secretariat.